Pisa: Pisamover

 The airport is connected to Pisa Centrale railway station by a people mover system 2 km long, called Pisamover inaugurated in March 2017.
-It's based on a driverless "horizontal funicular" that travels the distance in 5 minutes, with a 5-minute frequency, having an intermediate stop at parking station San Giusto/Aurelia.
+It is based on a driverless "horizontal funicular" that travels the distance in 5 minutes, with a 5-minute frequency, having an intermediate stop at parking station San Giusto/Aurelia.

 Buses

 Consorzio Pisano Trasporti, also known as CPT, was a Società consortile a responsabilità limitata (Scarl) that operated since 2005 the local public transport in Pisa and in the province.
 Became subsidiary of Compagnia Toscana Trasporti Nord in 2012 and was one the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018-2019 period.
 The fleet consisted of 70 urban, 15 suburban and 260 intercity buses.

 Since 1 November 2021 the public local transport is managed by Autolinee Toscane.